pravega/pravega/documentation/src/docs/security/generating-tls-artifacts.md

 -->
 # Creating TLS Certificates, Keys and Other TLS Artifacts

 This document describes how to create TLS certificates, keys and other artifacts for the server components.
+The generated CA certificate and Java truststore may also be used on client-side for validating the servers' certificates.

    * [Overview](#overview)
    * [Setting up a Certificate Authority (CA)](#setting-up-a-certificate-authority-ca)